Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 Architecture overview

 OrgFlow consists of three parts — OrgFlow Web, OrgFlow CLI, and OrgFlow Cloud — which play different roles for different purposes, and work together to provide all of OrgFlow's functionality.
-OrgFlow integrates with, and coordinates between, your Salesforce environments, your Git repository and (optionally) your CI/CD platform, to enable full end-to-end true Git-based DevOps for Salesforce, as illustrated in this diagram:
+OrgFlow integrates with, and coordinates between, your Salesforce environments, your Git repository and (optionally) your CI/CD platform, as illustrated in this diagram:

 OrgFlow Web